mahdi-jafari7/KhedmatChi-Main/README.md

-# KhidmatChi - Home Services
+# KhedmatChi - Home Services
-"KhidmatChi" is a home services website developed using .NET 8 and Razor Pages.
+KhedmatChi is a home services website developed using .NET 8 and Razor Pages.
 This platform allows customers, specialists, and admins to interact for providing and receiving home services.

 ## ✨ Project Overview